gsqlcmd allows synchronizing data across databases on different database server platforms.

 update-sync-table31-to-table32.sql has the following code:

-The merge command inserts or updates the row for the specified synchronization pair.
+The merge command inserts a row for the specified synchronization pair or updates the last_ts field.

 The sync_timestamps table has values like these: